 7 Steps To Mixing Piano

-It’s impossible to explain each step of mixing piano.
-There are no rules and every case is different from the others.
+It’s impossible to explain each step of mixing piano because there are no rules and every case is different from the others.
 But here are the steps you can use as a general guideline and learn how to mix piano.

 1. Good Source Sound